-This study's findings partially support context-related religiosity and social conservatism's role in determining participants' knowledge, attitudes, and social tolerance toward TGNB people.
+This study's findings partially support context-related religiosity and social conventionalism's role in determining participants' knowledge, attitudes, and social tolerance toward TGNB people.
 In the present study, religiosity and adherence to conservative values predicted participants' lower tolerance levels, knowledge levels, and negative attitudes toward interacting with TGNB individuals.
-The results of this study also show that the depth of one's religiosity appears to matter above and beyond one's conservative values.
+This study's results also show that the depth of one's religiosity appears to matter above and beyond one's conservative values.
 However, our assumption that right-wing political positioning would also be a significant predictor was not supported.
-Thus, people scoring lower on the three T-KAB factors seem to be characterized by high religiosity and conservative-based values rather than right-wing political tendencies.
+Thus people scoring lower on the three T-KAB factors seem to be characterized by high religiosity and conservative-based values rather than right-wing political tendency.